Neomo takes a closer look at Love & Lies, a show he has grown to love.

 (Not sure that my listening to BTS a lot while starting Love & Lies helped with the high opinion I have of this.
 No really, their stuff is actually not as bad as I thought it would be. *A 30-something guy praising K-pop…what have I become?*)

-Love & Lies is available on Amazon.
+Love & Lies is available on Amazon and HIDIVE.
 Volume 1 of the manga comes out on Kodansha Comics USA on August 22.
 The live-action film will be released in Japan on October 14.